 This may all seem like a lot of ground to cover and in a way it is.
 But, think of it this way.
 Done right, Scrum is a real game-changer, a win-win scenario.

-It maximises the ROI and minimises project risk and resource waste.
+It maximizes the ROI and minimizes project risk and resource waste.
 These are benefits you cannot afford to miss out on.

-So, do yourself a favour and ditch Waterfall remnants, rigid practises, and information silos.
+So, do yourself a Favour and ditch Waterfall remnants, rigid practices, and information silos.
 You’ll supercharge your development projects and get ahead of the development game.

 Scrum principles: Taking Development to the Next Level